 (I was thoroughly disappointed it wasn’t in his museum in Amsterdam when I went, so now is your chance!)

-By now it is probably late afternoon and the perfect time to head for the Rockefeller Center and/or Empire State Buiding.
+By now it is probably late afternoon and the perfect time to head for the Rockefeller Center and/or Empire State Building.

-In between the two buildings you can visit the New York Public Library, the second largest library in the US, and one of country’s most famous train stations: Grand Central Terminal.
+In between the two buildings, you can visit the New York Public Library, the second largest library in the US, and one of the country’s most famous train stations: Grand Central Terminal.
+Although it might just be a terminal, there are plenty of things about this place that you don’t know that can be discovered on a Secrets of Grand Central Terminal walking tour.

-As the day comes to a close, head to the top of the Rock or Empire State Building for a sunset view.
-Another option is to head up a rooftop bar like I mentioned before.
+As the day comes to a close, head to the top of the Rock or Empire State Building for a sunset view of the Manhattan Skyline.
+Another option is to head up a rooftop bar as I mentioned before.

 One recommendation would be 230 Fifth Rooftop Bar just across the Empire State Building.